IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 [^Neurath]: <a href="https://en.wikipedia.org/wiki/Neurath%27s_boat" target="_blank">Neurath's boat</a>: a simile used in anti-foundational philosophy.
 You can't just make the boat from scratch by swimming because [philosophical skepticism](https://en.wikipedia.org/wiki/Philosophical_skepticism){:target="_blank"} is like a shark that will eat you if you enter the water.
 Even if you know swimming, you can't build the boat from scratch because the shark will eat you.
 So, you can't have a single foundation and must use a mixture of reason, empirical data etc.

 [^Weinberg]: You should believe when Weinberg says this.
 He is not a string theorist.
 He didn't devote his life to string theory.
 He has his own theory called <a href="https://en.wikipedia.org/wiki/Asymptotic_safety_in_quantum_gravity" target="_blank">asymptotic safety</a>.
 Yet he is telling string theory is the "only game in town".
 Compare this to <a href="https://www.math.columbia.edu/~woit/wordpress/" target="_blank">bloggers</a>/<a href="https://www.youtube.com/@SabineHossenfelder" target="_blank">social media influencers</a> who never studied string theory properly but spread their unfounded criticism.

+[^Weisskopf]: Weisskopf wrote this 1991.
+Weisskopf regretted that his insecurity about his mathematical abilities may have cost him a Nobel Prize when he did not publish results (which turned out to be correct) about what became known as the Lamb shift.
+Check [my Tweet post on Weisskopf & Pauli](https://x.com/IamSreeman/status/1869187780464537723){:target="_blank"}.

+[^Creation]: Rigveda is the oldest of the 4 Vedas & is the first Hindu scripture & was written in 1500 BCE.
+One can see that it has no precise creation myth & ponders if the question can even be known by the gods.
+Unfortunately, this healthy scepticism & curiosity is gone from later Hindu scriptures, which adopted different dogmatic creation myths that are believed today.

 [^Skepticism]: The first line from [The Problems of Philosophy](https://books.google.co.in/books?id=F3CABBiwm6wC&newbks=0&pg=PA9#v=onepage&q&f=false){:target="_blank"}.
 The answer is <span style="color:red">***most probably***</span> no. If I haven’t included <span style="color:red">***most probably***</span>, that sentence itself will become some knowledge.